HewlettPackard/Docker-Synergy/ops/README.md

 <ul class="ul" id="splunk-pre-deploy__splunk-mvi2-versions">
 <li class="li">Splunk App for Windows Infrastructure version 1.4.4.
-The Splunk App for Windows Infrastructure is not compatible with The Splunk Add-on for Windows 5.0 at this time.
+The Splunk App for Windows Infrastructure is not compatible with the Splunk Add-on for Windows 5.0 at this time.
 See <a class="xref" href="https://splunkbase.splunk.com/app/1680/" target="_blank">https://splunkbase.splunk.com/app/1680/</a></li>

 <li class="li">Splunk Add-on for Microsoft Windows version 4.8.4 - see <a class="xref" href="https://splunkbase.splunk.com/app/742/" target="_blank">https://splunkbase.splunk.com/app/742/</a></li>